 It greatly depends on where one intends to live.
-In the bigger cities like Moscow
+In bigger cities such as Moscow

 and St Petersburg, public transport

-is very efficient, safe and cheap.
-Maintaining a car can be very costly and a nightmarish bureaucratic experience.
+is efficient, safe and cheap.
+Maintaining a car can be extremely costly and a nightmarish bureaucratic experience.
 One will also have to get a Russian driving licence after six months.
 On top of all this, the weather conditions in Russia make it more challenging to keep any car running.
-However, if living in a more rural area or planning to live on the outskirts of the city, one will need a car.
+That said, if living in a more rural area or planning to live on the outskirts of the city, one would need a car.
 Many expats opt to hire a Russian driver.